data-exp-lab/conference-submissions/2018-09-15-scipy-mm-nc/proposal/short.md

 allowing for simultaneous control over the data and an ease-of-use not immediately accessible through the API alone.
-Further, browser latency may be an issue with direct visualization of data with a widget.
-By compiling our pixelizer directly to webassebly, datasets can be interactively visualized without delays resulting from transmission from yt to the browser.
+Further, browser latency may be an issue with direct visualization of volumetric data with a widget.
+By compiling our pixelizer directly to WebAssembly we can minimize latency that results from transmission between yt and the browser.